ninakali/chip_scavenger/src/scavenge/006_toothbrush/index.md

 According to On-Bright datasheet, while this chip should have onboard UART and lots of tasty computing stuff inside, it comes with a proprietary flasher/bootloader, so it's unlikely I would be able to do anything useful with it.
 I decided to give it a try anyway.
 ![()](06_wiring.jpeg)

 Signals on TX pin do not like a normal UART.
 Perhaps, it's time to give up on this chip.
 Salvaged parts: a coil that can be powered by my wireless charger.
 ![()](07_signal.png)

+Turns out, the ICSP programmer is available online for free, and works over RS232 pins.
+It's worth a try.